rosell-dk/webp-express/README.md

 Discussion on this topic [here](https://wordpress.org/support/topic/nginx-rewrite-rules-4/) And here: https://github.com/rosell-dk/webp-express/issues/166

+Here are rules if you need to replace the file extension with ".webp" rather than appending ".webp" to it: https://www.keycdn.com/support/optimus/configuration-to-deliver-webp

 ### I am on a WAMP stack
 It has been reported that WebP Express *almost* works on WAMP stack (Windows, Apache, MySQL, PHP).
 I'd love to debug this, but do not own a Windows server or access to one...
 Can you help?